 This gives Malta an advantage over many other countries that aim to teach English, where the curriculum is confined to the classroom.
 In these cases, no matter how good the syllabus is, student’s development is limited due to lack of practice in the outside world.

 In contrast to these countries, the attraction of Maltese EFL schools, in particular, is that they boast an excellent curriculum in addition to immersion in an English-speaking environment which plays a key role in students’ success.

 Government Regulation of English Schools

 The effectiveness of Malta’s EFL programs has arisen, to a large extent, due to the existence of legislation that requires English schools to meet a certain standard.
 In our opinion, Malta is one of the few countries in the world to have their English schools regulated in such a fashion.

-In order to maintain the high standard of education, all teaching schools are visited by the ELT council at least once a year, which monitor the quality of the programs that are delivered in schools.
-Schools that are part of FELTOM association of teaching organizations, are also visited.
+In order to maintain a high standard of education, all teaching schools are visited by the ELT council at least once a year, which monitors the quality of the programs that are delivered in schools.
+Schools that are part of FELTOM association of teaching organizations are also visited.